cs-tsui/CP4I-Command-Line-CheatSheet/README.md

 cloudctl es init -n eventstreams

 # Permissions need to be added to IAM team in common services for new ES instances
 # to access the ES UI properly.
-Otherwise you will see 403 error even if user has
+If 403 errors appear when trying to access the UI
-# cluster admin role via IAM teams
+# and permissions is managed via IAM teams, the following steps needs to be taken

 cloudctl iam teams